wafy80/acestream-scraper/wiki/FAQ.md

 3. If connection fails, try changing the WARP mode to a different setting
 4. Ensure your container has the proper capabilities (`NET_ADMIN` and `SYS_ADMIN`)
 5. Check container logs for WARP-related errors

+### I can see Acestream channels on a website in my browser, but the app doesn't find any when scraping it
+This is usually caused by one of these issues:

+1. **JavaScript-dependent content**: The website uses JavaScript to dynamically display content.
+Our scraper doesn't execute JavaScript like a browser does.

+2. **Wrong URL type selection**: Make sure you're using the correct URL type:
+   - Use `Regular HTTP` for standard websites
+   - Use `ZeroNet` for ZeroNet sites

+3. **Content requires authentication**: The site might require login cookies that the scraper doesn't have.

+4. **Content is in iframes**: The channels might be loaded in iframes from another domain that our scraper doesn't automatically follow.

+5. **Anti-scraping protections**: The site might have measures to detect and block automated scraping.

+Solutions to try:
+- Inspect the site in your browser's developer tools to find direct links to M3U playlists
+- Try scraping a different page on the same site that has a simpler structure
+- Add channels manually if scraping consistently fails
+- Use the browser developer tools (F12) to find the actual Acestream IDs in the page source
+- If the site lists channels in a consistent format, consider submitting a feature request for a specialized scraper

 ## Advanced Questions